swapraut/noname-soln-arch/AWS/noname-ec2/README.md

-Create a Noname Server in hosted/on-premise AWS environment Configuration in this directory creates a security group, Noname server with Elastic IP
+Create a Noname Server in hosted/on-premise AWS environment.
+Configuration in this directory creates a security group, Noname server with Elastic IP.

-Note: Please remove Elastic IP resource if you are planning to access using private IP
+Note: Please remove Elastic IP resource if you are planning to access using private IP.

 Usage
 To run this example you need to execute: